pandamoon21/pythOCR/README.md

                         general detection threshold. lower values lead to more detected subs.
 ```
-You need to specify the height and the dimensions of the box the subtitles are contained in.
+You need to specify the height (relative to the bottom) and the dimensions of the box the subtitles are contained in.
 So for example:
-`python3 pythoCR.py /myVideos/vid01.mp4 -l eng --sub-format ass --width 980 --height 140 --cropbox_y 20`.
+`python pythoCR.py /myVideos/vid01.mp4 -l eng --sub-format ass --width 980 --height 140 --cropbox_y 20`.